Tejas4951/Loan_Approval_with_ML/README.md

 ## Setting Up the Project in PyCharm ##

 Step 1: Create Project Folder
-Navigate to: C:\Users\[your-name]\PycharmProjects\
-Replace [your-name] with your actual Windows username Create a new folder called loan-prediction-app
 Full path will be: C:\Users\[your-name]\PycharmProjects\loan-prediction-app\

 Step 2: Organize Your Files